OVERVIEW OF PROGRAM

 Combined degree students are usually exempt from the third lab rotation.
 Students are advised by the Advising Committee of the BMB Graduate Group.

-Academic advising is carried out by the Advising Committee.
+Course advising is the responsibility of the Advising Committee.
 In view of the exceptional diversity of the students in the program, the Committee reviews the background of each student, and in consultation with the student, decides on his or her curriculum.
 The goal is to provide a flexible yet structured program so students of diverse backgrounds will receive the appropriate training for their research interests.

-Each incoming student meets individually with the Advising Committee during the first week of September to select fall courses, and at the end of December to select spring courses.
+Each incoming student meets individually with the Advising Committee during orientation week to select his or her fall courses, and at the end of December to select spring courses.
 A group meeting is held in early May to discuss summer lab rotations.
 Rising second year students meet individually with the Advising Committee mid-July to discuss fall courses and at the end of December to select spring courses, although some students may not need this second meeting if they have fulfilled all course requirements.